-Italy earthquake survivors: "The future is finished"
+Italy earthquake survivors: 'The future is finished'

 Amatrice, Italy (CNN)The summer sun beats brightly down on the streets of the picturesque Italian mountain town, but the people who walk them are not on holiday.
 Amatrice has become a mausoleum.